FlutterFlow/flutterflow-documentation/docs/ff-concepts/state-management/generated-code.md

 ## Page State

-Variables used exclusively within a page—such as a text field validator or the value of a checkbox—are stored in the Model of each page.
+[Variables](../../resources/ui/pages/page-lifecycle.md) used exclusively within a page — such as a text field validator or the value of a checkbox — are stored in the `Model` of each page.
 These variables can be accessed by other component children on the same page.
 For instance, on a page with a form, tapping a button in one component may need to access the value of a text field in a different component.

-Variables within a page are tracked through StatefulWidgets and are encapsulated into that page’s Model.
+Variables within a page are tracked through `StatefulWidget` and are encapsulated into that page’s Model.

 ## Component State

-Similar to page state, component variables are accessible within the component where they are defined.
-Each component has a corresponding Model and Widget class.
+Similar to page state, [**Component State variables**](../../resources/ui/components/custom-components/component-lifecycle.md) are accessible within the component where they are defined.
+Each component has a corresponding `Model` and `Widget` class.
 Variables may be passed in from their parent as parameters.
 Additionally, you can access component state values from its parent Page widget.

 This accessibility is possible because the Model of a component is instantiated within the parent Page model.
 It utilizes the Provider method `context.read()`, which returns any existing model in the tree before instantiating a new one.
 Thus, any updates to the state in the component model will reflect in the parent’s instance of that component model.